-As described later, sensing technology using communication signals for location estimation and object detection has been studied toward 5G Evolution and 6G [5-16].
-In recent years, energy saving communication technology has also attracted interest, such as backscatter communication for realizing battery-less terminals [5-17].
+As described later, sensing technology using communication signals for location estimation and object detection has been studied toward 5G Evolution and 6G [5-17].
+In recent years, energy saving communication technology has also attracted interest, such as backscatter communication for realizing battery-less terminals [5-18].
 Networks that realize these technologies are considered to have common features in their configurations.
-In wireless sensing and backscatter communication area is shown in Fig. 5-6.
+In wireless sensing and backscatter communication, a source signal needs to be emitted from a base station, mobile station or device emitting some radio waves (the signal transmitter in the figure) in the communication area as shown in Fig. 5-6.
 In addition, some receiving points must be provided in the communication area for observation purposes.
 This figure illustrates an example of multiple receiving points deployed using distributed antennas connected with a "line" as mentioned above.
 In radio sensing, radio waves reflected from objects are received by distributed antennas and analyzed in the network for location estimation and object detection.
 In backscatter communication, battery-less devices can transmit information to the network with low power by externally modulating the source signal while receiving power using the source signal.